-5.6 Rubber Feet
+5.5 Rubber Feet

-All EvoHeat units are provided with rubber feet which EvoHeat highly recommend being installed.
-The rubber feet help reduce vibration of the unit and help provide a space below the heat pump to install the drainage barbs.
+All EvoHeat units are provided with rubber feet which we highly recommend being installed.
+The rubber feet help reduce vibration of the unit and provide a space below the heat pump to install the drainage barbs.

-5.7 Condensate Drain Barb
+5.6 Condensate Drain Barb

 Fit the condensate drain barb into the 2 holes under the unit if you need to direct water away from the heater.
-Put in hot water if stiff.